LiYanan2004/Aperture/Sources/Aperture/Documentation.docc/Articles/CapturePhoto.md

 - ``PhotoCaptureOptions/fastCapturePrioritization`` to keep shot-to-shot speed steady during bursts (requires responsive capture).
 - ``PhotoCaptureOptions/autoDeferredPhotoDelivery`` to allow proxy delivery for later processing and reducing shot-to-shot latency.
 - ``PhotoCaptureOptions/constantColor`` to reduce ambient color bias to represents the correct color, such as skin colors, and more.
-- ``PhotoCaptureOptions/appleProRAW`` to enable Apple ProRAW capture on supported devices (set before starting the session).
+- ``PhotoCaptureOptions/appleProRAW`` to enable Apple ProRAW capture on supported devices.

 For more information on availability and constraints, see ``PhotoCaptureOptions``.